Meet the team

 Heidi joined us after graduating with a BSc Hons degree in Veterinary Nursing in 2016 at Middlesex University.
 She has a Chihuahua, a French bulldog, a Yorkshire terrier and a cat.
 Heidi enjoys scuba diving, is a trainee divemaster and volunteers in Girlguiding as a leader.

 Aimee is qualified in orthopaedic and primary care practice, with more than five years of sole charge nursing experience.
 She is first aid trained and qualified in bereavement counselling.
 She has two daughters, a dog, cat, guinea pig and two fish.
 She enjoys family trips, the beach, swimming, cinema, art, cooking, gardening and photography.

 Hayley qualified as a Registered Veterinary Nurse in 2018.
 She has previous work experience in first opinion/orthopaedic practices and a busy veterinary hospital.
-Hayley has a rescue cat called Pumpkin, is interested in Asian culture and food, cosplaying and creating outfits, and gaming with her husband.
+Hayley has a handsome ginger cat called Atlas, is interested in Asian culture and food, anything cat-related, and gaming with her husband.

 Charlie is a qualified veterinary nurse who gained a BSc Hons degree in animal science at Writtle College in Essex.
 With interest in working in the theatre and monitoring patients’ anaesthesia, Charlie enjoys spending time with patients as they recover.
 At home, a Goldendoodle called Freddy gets lots of walks in the country.

 Sophie graduated from the Royal Veterinary College with a BSc in Veterinary Nursing in 2016 and joined the team.
 She enjoys surgical nursing and looking after the inpatients.
 She also has a level 3 certificate in hydrotherapy and treats both inpatients and outpatients following their surgery.